songlim327/sql-connect-doc/docs/general/advanced-usage.md

 - SQL Drive method

 ---

-### PDF Print in SQL Account
+### PDF Print

 :::info
-This feature is only available in SQL Account version 5.2024.976.842 and above
+This feature is available in specific versions:

+- SQL Account version 5.2024.976.842 and above
+- SQL Payroll version 1.2024.254.204 and above

 :::
 In SQL Account, go to the report preview, click on the PDF button located at the top left.